google home something went wrong

 The staff member will want to know about the error message you received as well.

 They should then give you troubleshooting options or ask you to send the device back to them for repairs.
+You can let them know you already tried the above steps!

 While contacting customer support is never fun, Google is very responsive and makes the process go by quickly.
 You’re sure to find the results that you need.